 What is a Jacuzzi Tub?

-Before you begin to understand how to clean a Jacuzzi tub and filter, it is a good idea to know what to do with a hot tub.
-There are a few differences that you should keep in mind when looking for information on a Jacuzzi tub.
+Before you begin to understand how to clean a Jacuzzi tub and its filter, it is a good idea to fully understand what a “Jaccuzi” actuallly is.

-- “Jacuzzi” is the most popular and well-known hot tub brand that exists and is a long standing, highly recognizable brand.
-It’s just a brand that’s so attached to the product most people simply use it as a shorthand for the specialised hot tubs that it makes.
+“Jacuzzi” is the most popular and well-known hot tub brand that exists and is a long standing, highly recognisable name.
+The brand is so attached to the product most people simply use it as a shorthand for the specialised hot tubs that it makes.

 - A “hot tub” is simply a bath tub with a wooded base.
 However, as with the word “Jacuzzi”, over the years this term is now interchangeable with other words for these type of products.